-A randomised controlled trial of forward-planned radiotherapy (IMRT) for early breast cancer: baseline characteristics and dosimetry results.
+A randomised controlled trial of forward-planned radiotherapy (IMRT) for early breast cancer: Baseline characteristics and dosimetry results

 This large trial was designed to investigate whether correction of dose inhomogeneities using intensity-modulated radiotherapy (IMRT) reduces late toxicity and improves quality of life in patients with early breast cancer.
 This paper reports baseline characteristics of trial participants and dosimetry results.

 Standard tangential plans of 1145 trials were analysed.
 Patients with inhomogeneous plans, defined by ICRU recommendations, were randomised to forward-planned IMRT or standard radiotherapy.

 Twenty-nine percentage of patients had adequate dosimetry with standard 2D radiotherapy.
 In the randomised patients, the decreases in mean volumes receiving greater than 107% (Vol>107) and less than 95% (Vol<95) of the prescribed dose in the IMRT compared with the control group were 34.0 cm(3) (95% CI 26.4-41.6; P<0.0001) and 48.1 cm(3) (95% CI 34.4-61.9; P<0.0001), respectively.
 In this study, 90% of patients who had a breast separation greater > or = 21 cm had Vol>107>2 cm(3) on standard radiotherapy plans.